 TrackR has an app for both Apple and Android devices which allows you to easily track your lost items.
 The small, coin-sized device can also be attached to your pet’s collar or other valuable items.
 You can then monitor the location of the tab by ringing TrackR, using TrackR’s Distance Indicator or via Crowd GPS.

 Weenect Cats lets you can find your cat at any time, no matter where they are.
-The GPS tracker is connected to your smartphone through a mobile app so that their location is displayed in real-time on a map.
+The GPS tracker is connected to your smartphone through a mobile app so that their location is displayed in real-time on a map wherever they are.

 But that’s not all.
-Weenect Cats is also the world’s first GPS phone for cats!
+Weenect Cats is also a GPS phone for cats!
 Yes, its not a typo – if you’re not at home, call and reassure your cat from wherever you are.

 PawTrack is not just about finding your cat when it’s lost – it’s about seeing where they go, and what they do.
 The company originally raised funds via Kickstarter to develop the product, but its now available for pre-order with shipping starting from end-August.